 In 1497 Giovanni Borgia, son of Pope Alexander VI, was

 assassinated under mysterious circumstances.
 The Pope asked Cesare, Giovanni's younger brother, to resign from being a cardinal and take the role of man of war of the family.
-Pope Alexander deposed all his vicars in Montefeltro and in the nearby coastal towns and replaced them with Cesare.
+The Pope deposed all his vicars in Montefeltro and in the nearby coastal towns and replaced them with Cesare.
 It was the beginning of a long period of sieges and battles.
 Cesare managed to conquer by force or deception the whole region, but revolts undermined his power.
-His father died in 1503 and after the brief pontificate of Pope Pius III, Cardinal Giuliano della Rovere was appointed Pope Julius II and soon deprived Cesare Borgia of all his titles and forced him to flee to Spain.
+His father died in 1503 and after the brief pontificate of Pope Pius III, Cardinal Giuliano della Rovere was elected Pope Julius II and soon deprived Cesare Borgia of all his titles and forced him to leave Italy.

 Eventually Rimini, Cesena and Fano became a direct possession of the Papal State, while the other towns and fortresses covered in this section became part of the Duchy of Urbino which included Gubbio.
 The last of the da Montefeltro died in 1508 with no issue after having adopted Francesco Maria I della Rovere, his sister's child and nephew of the Pope, as his heir.
 The della Rovere added the eagle of the da Montefeltro to the rovere (sessile oak) of their coat of arms to indicate the continuity of the dynasty.

 Portrait of Federico Ubaldo della Rovere, Duke of Urbino, at his birth in 1605